Governance principles

 Before running

 - Each contractor has the expected priced submission files.
+At least one vendor must have files before the round can run.

 After running